3atom1take1/property_valuation_calculator/README.md

 Calculate apartment value with machine learning.

 ## What can I do?
-- scrape apartment data from a Japanese popular real estate website.
+- scrape apartment data from a Japanese popular real estate website
-- training valuation calculator model with regression and gradient boosting model
+- training valuation calculator model with linear regression and gradient boosting model
 - calculate the valuation of an apartment which you select

 ## Requirements